The Jurisdiction Independent Trust

 Privatization.

 For a trust to be truly jurisdiction independent it takes more than just avoiding reference to or incorporation of state laws.
-It requires privatization of functions that are otherwise tPrivatizationaken over by the state.
+It requires privatization of functions that are otherwise taken over by the state.
 For example, a Jurisdiction Independent Trust will not rely on state courts to adjudicate disputes.
 Instead, it will have mandatory alternative dispute resolution.
 This may be in the form of the Integrity Agreement or some other method.
 A Jurisdiction Independent Trust will not rely on state law or state court’s to interpret its meaning or intent.
 Instead that power will be given either to a Trustee or to a Trust Protector.
 A Jurisdiction Independent Trust will minimize its reliance upon the court’s to make changes or enforce its terms and conditions.
 Such powers will be privatized and given to a Trust Protector or other third-party with no pecuniary interest in the Trust.
 In sum, to the maximum extent permitted by law, a Jurisdiction Independent Trust will operate privately and without reliance upon the mechanisms of the state.

 This is one expression of the legal perspective that might drive the formation of a Jurisdiction Independent Trust: